cofl/star-sky/contents/character/races/ngema/index.md

 : "Sarkany look like everything that make humans not like us taken to an extreme.
 Their scales are shiny, but it's a dull glitter.
 They seem so distant and aloof, but at least they know how to respect where they came from."

 **Europans.**
 : "Wha!
 They're so squishy!
 It's hard to believe they actually built everything they did down there under the Europan ice sheets, but it's kinda cool, right?
-If there's a Europan engineer on my side, I'm sure even if something breaks, we'll be back up and running in no time."
+I really don't get them, though.
+I can't ever tell what they're thinking."

 ## Ngema Traits
 It's hard to make generalizations about humans, but your ngeman character has these traits.

 **Ability Score Increase.**
-: Your dexterity score increases by 2, and your strength score decreases by 1.
+: Your dexterity score increases by 1, and either your intelligence, wisdom, or charisma score increase by 2.

 **Age.**
 : Ngema reach adulthood in their early teens and live around 75 years.